 Is CBD legal in the UK?
 You'll be happy to know that yes, CBD is legal in the UK as long as the hemp extract has a THC content of 0.2%.
 That’s why all BeYou CBD is batch tested to prove 0% THC.

 Does CBD get you high?
 No, CBD does not get you high.
 THC causes the high in cannabis, and UK CBD products contain only trace THC.

 Is CBD safe to use?
 Multiple studies, including one by the World Health Organization, confirm that CBD is safe to use.
-There is not potential for abuse or addiction.
+There is no potential for abuse or addiction.

 Three less common CBD questions

 Now we know CBD is legal and safe, what else is there to address?
-Well, a lot of our users ask about medical conditions, but sadly that’s the only topic we can’t discuss due to UK regulations.
-Fortunately, everything else CBD related is on the table!
+Everything CBD related is on the table!
 Considering this, we'll guide you through these three frequently asked questions concerning CBD: